tcharding/tobin.cc/content/about-me.md

 years later, 40+ tech books, 7 languages, 40 000+ lines of code, 100+
 kernel patches, I still consider myself an apprentice.

+I like to work on open source infrastructure projects.
+At the moment this means the Linux kernel and Kubernetes.

 I live on the Central Coast of New South Wales Australia and have three children.